vigillabs/timescaledb-ts/README.md

 # timescaledb-ts

-Welcome to the [Timescale](https://www.timescale.com/) Typescript SDK source.
-We are currently in the process of building out the SDK and will be updating this README with more information as we go.
+Welcome to the [Timescale](https://www.timescale.com/) Typescript library.
+This library is a collection of packages that help you work with TimescaleDB in a Typescript environment.

 If you are looking to setup this project locally, you can follow the instructions in the [CONTRIBUTING.md](./CONTRIBUTING.md) file.